Scorpions (band): Commercial success (1978–1992)

-Following the addition of Jabs, Scorpions left RCA for Mercury Records in the United States and Harvest/EMI Electrola worldwide to record their next album Lovedrive.
+Following the addition of Jabs, Scorpions left RCA for Mercury Records in the United States and EMI Records worldwide to record their next album Lovedrive (1979).
 Just weeks after quitting UFO, Michael Schenker returned to the group for a short period during the recordings for the album.
 This gave the band three guitarists.
 Lovedrive was an album that some critics consider to be the pinnacle of their career.
 Containing such fan favourites as "Loving You Sunday Morning", "Always Somewhere", "Holiday" and the instrumental "Coast to Coast", it firmly cemented the "Scorpions formula" of hard rock songs mixed with melodic ballads.
 Although it had been widely believed for decades that Michael Schenker's contribution to the record was only limited to three songs, he vehemently maintained he appeared on the whole album during an interview with satellite radio host Eddie Trunk.
 The album's provocative artwork was named "Best album sleeve of 1979" by Playboy magazine, yet ultimately changed for American release.
 Lovedrive reached No. 55 on the US charts, demonstrating that the band was gathering an international following.
 After the completion and release of the album the band decided to retain Michael in the band, forcing Jabs to leave.
 However, in April 1979, during their tour in France, Michael quit again and Jabs was brought in permanently to replace him.

 In 1980, the band released Animal Magnetism, again with a provocative cover this time showing a girl kneeling and a Doberman Pinscher sitting in front of a man.
 Animal Magnetism contained classics such as "The Zoo" and "Make It Real".
 Soon after the album's release, Meine began experiencing throat problems.
 He required surgery on his vocal cords and doubts were raised about whether he would ever sing again.

 Meanwhile, the band began working on their next album, Blackout in 1981.
-Don Dokken was brought in to provide guide and backing vocals while Meine recovered.
-Meine eventually healed completely and was able to finish the album.
+A then-unknown Don Dokken was brought in to provide guide and backing vocals, while Meine recovered.
+Meine's voice eventually healed completely and he was able to finish recording the album.
 Blackout was released in 1982 and quickly became the band's best selling album to date, eventually going platinum.
-Meine's voice showed no signs of weakness and fan response to the album was good.
+Meine's voice showed no signs of weakness and reviews for the album were positive.
 Blackout spawned two singles: "No One Like You" and "Can't Live Without You".

 Gaining in popularity from the success of Blackout, the Scorpions performed to over 375,000 fans on Day 2 at the three-day US Festival concert held in San Bernardino, California during Memorial Day Weekend of 1983.
 The concert was aired live on MTV, giving the band wide exposure in a live show.

 The 1984 album Love at First Sting cemented the Scorpions' status as an internationally popular band.
 Propelled by the single "Rock You Like a Hurricane", Love at First Sting climbed the charts and went double platinum in the USA a few months after its release.